Château Ollieux Romanis- Corbières Classique rouge 2022

 About the estate:

-Founded in 1860 in the Boutenac region, this vast family vineyard, originally part of the Fontfroide Abbey, has remained in the same family ever since.
-In 1896, a cellar and barrel storehouse were built using stones from the estate's quarry.
-Jacqueline and François Bories relaunched it in the 1980s, joined in 2001 by their son Pierre.
-Cultivated without herbicides or pesticides, the vineyard, which is in the process of converting to organic farming, covers 65 hectares.
+Founded in 1860 in the Boutenac region, this extensive family-owned vineyard—originally a dependency of Fontfroide Abbey—has remained in the same family ever since.
+As early as 1896, it boasted a cellar and a barrel room built with stone from the estate’s own quarry.
+Jacqueline and François Bories revived the estate in the 1980s, joined in 2001 by their son Pierre.
+Cultivated without herbicides or pesticides, the vineyard, currently in the process of converting to organic farming, spans 65 hectares.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France